-The difference between cloud and VPS hosting is that a VPS is hosted on a single physical server, while a cloud server is hosted on a virtual environment that consists of multiple virtual machines synced together.
+The difference between cloud and VPS hosting is that a VPS is hosted on a single server, while a cloud server is hosted on a virtual environment that consists of multiple virtual servers synced together.

 What’s The Difference Between Cloud And Colocation Hosting?

 The difference between cloud and colocation hosting is that in cloud technology, the servers are owned and managed by the cloud provider, while in colocation hosting, the servers are owned by the business that is leasing the space.